BDC Hamburger Icon

 How does fiber-optic internet work?

-This light — which sends and receives data more efficiently and with less interference than signals sent through copper lines or coaxial cables — is transferred via the glass core inside each cable.
-Fiber-optic cables transmit data faster than cable wires and other methods of transferring data over the Internet.
+Fiber-optic cables use light signals to transmit data at high speeds and with great reliability.
+The light — which sends and receives data more efficiently and with less signal degradation than signals sent through copper lines or coaxial cables — is transferred via the thin glass core inside each cable.

-The cables used for fiber-optic internet traffic can either be “lit” or “dark.”
+The cables used for fiber-optic internet traffic can either be lit or dark.

 FYIDid you know